aKshay-9890/Kubernetes-Detail/README.md

 # Pod recreating mechanism is called as Auto Healing
 In deployment we decide how many pods can be in worker node

+# Why kubernetes is required?
+=> Kubernetes does auto healing and auto scaling.
+   Auto Healing contains Deployment and replicaset.
+Uses labels and selector method.
+   Replica decides how many pods can contain in node.

 # what is yaml?
 => yet another markup language

-In terms of kubernetes pod is a yamal manifest watch -n 2 kubectl get pod  (to see the pod) commands :-
+In terms of kubernetes pod is a yamal manifest watch -n 2 kubectl get pod  (to see the pod)

+commands :-
 -kubectl get all    (shows all resources)
 -kubectl get all -A